K-Schriber/Year-two-Unit-1/Unit_4_project/README.md

 The application will be elvaluated via two types of software testing.
 First End-User Testing, which allows end product users to use the application.
 And Beta Testing which a group of external users test an app before its official launch.

 ## END USER TESTING
+The user was asked to use the application to complete these TEST CASES below.
+The result are in the table below.

 ## BETA TESTING